Select Page

 The construction of the Berlin Wall can be attributed to several factors:

-- Mass emigration: From 1949 to 1961, approximately 2.6 million East Germans fled to the West, causing significant brain drain and economic challenges for the Eastern bloc.
-This prompted the East German government, with Soviet support, to erect a physical barrier.
+Mass emigration: Between 1949 and 1961 some 2.6 million East Germans left for the West, a sizeable drain on the Eastern bloc’s brains and economy.
+The East German government, with Soviet backing, for its part erected a physical barrier.

-- Political instability: The exodus of skilled workers and intellectuals, along with growing discontent among East German citizens, posed a threat to the government’s control.
-The construction of the wall aimed to end the mass emigration and stabilize the political situation.
+Political instability: The threat to the government’s control came through the exodus of skilled workers and intellectuals combined with East German citizen discontent.
+The construction of the wall was intended to end the mass emigration as well as stabilizing political situation.

 The Construction Process

-The construction of the Berlin Wall took only a few hours.
-East German authorities, with the assistance of military personnel, closed off streets, erected barbed wire barriers, and fortified existing structures along the border between East and West Berlin.
-Over time, the initial barbed wire was replaced by a more substantial wall made of concrete, measuring approximately 12 feet high and 4 feet wide.
+The Berlin Wall was built in only a few hours.
+Military personnel joined East German authorities behind barbed wire barriers, standing guard and closing streets along the borders separating East Berlin from West Berlin.
+Eventually, the first barbed wire was replaced with a more durable wall of concrete, some 12 feet high and only four feet wide.

 The Impact of the Berlin Wall